 As a civil litigator, Terry has represented some of the largest corporations in the country, as well as their top executives.
-He has litigated for and against the largest Fortune 500 corporations.
-His civil practice centers on the defense of all forms of commercial litigation and class actions including contract, fraud, RICO, employment, unfair competition, short derivative suits, and breach of warranty matters.
+He has litigated for and against some of the largest Fortune 500 corporations.
+He has represented municipalities like Santa Monica and Hermosa Beach in high stakes litigation with oil companies.
+His civil practice centers on the defense of all forms of commercial litigation and class actions including contract, fraud, RICO, employment, unfair competition, shareholder derivative suits, false claim act violations, and breach of warranty matters.

-As a white collar defense attorney, Terry has concentrated in securities, mail fraud, tax, customs, government fraud and antitrust cases.
-He has represented defendants in some of the most prominent prosecutions and/or inquiries in the country.
+As a white collar defense attorney, Terry has concentrated in securities, mail fraud, tax, customs, and government fraud cases.
 His clients have included executives at internet, telecommunications and power and energy companies, as well as key participants in IPO securities investigations.
-He represented a former Executive of a large Chinese agri-business conglomerate charged by the Department of Justice in a trade secret prosecution.
-Terry has headed several corporate internal investigations to aid prominent companies and/or their boards of directors in the exercise of their fiduciary duties to their shareholders.
-As part of that work he has served as counsel to special litigation committees of prominent technology companies.
+Recently he successfully secured a dismissal of all charges brought against a former Executive of a large Chinese agri-business conglomerate by the Department of Justice in a major trade secret prosecution.
+Terry has headed several corporate internal investigations to aid prominent companies (Broadcom, Yahoo) and/or their boards of directors in the exercise of their fiduciary duties to their shareholders.

 Throughout his career, Terry has maintained a close relationship with the courts and judiciary.
-He served as one of 10 lawyers on the Ninth Circuit Advisory Board (2002 – 2005) and then served as Chair of the Advisory Board (2005 – 2006).
-He also served on President George W. Bush’s Judicial Advisory Committee and as such was one of six lawyers responsible for selecting candidates for the Central District of California’s federal bench and its United States Attorney (2001-2008).
-He has twice served as Chairman of the Central District of California Lawyer Representatives to the Ninth Circuit Judicial Conference (1990; 2000) and once as Chairman of the Lawyer Representatives Coordinating Committee for the entire Circuit (1991 – 1992).
+He served on President George W. Bush’s Judicial Advisory Committee and as such was one of six lawyers responsible for selecting candidates for the Central District of California’s federal bench and its United States Attorney.
+He has twice served as Chairman of the Central District of California Lawyer Representatives to the Ninth Circuit Judicial Conference and once as Chairman of the Lawyer Representatives Coordinating Committee for the entire Circuit.
+He served as one of 10 lawyers on the Ninth Circuit Advisory Board and then served as Chair of the Advisory Board.